evmarts/meme-maker/README.md

 I was able to go through these steps in about 45 seconds when I had a string of text and image ready.

 Normally, I would want to create about 7-9 of these memes for each account at the beginning of the week, and then post once or twice a day throughout the week.
 I had 5 accounts so this would take me around 30 minutes a week *just doing the mechanical work of steps 1-5*.
-This does not count the time I spent finding the content of the memes, i.e. the text and image, which takes much longer.

-After coding up two other projects, one to help me [partition an image](https://github.com/evmarts/meme-cropper) of a meme and another to [apply optical character recognition](https://github.com/evmarts/meme-text-ocr) on images of text, I was decided 30 minutes a week was too much.

 ## Getting Started